MenkeTechnologies/zsh-expand/README.md

 The parser never fails -- it just gets slower on inputs no human would ever type.
 The bottleneck is zsh's `(z)` word splitter, not the parser itself.
 Normal command lines are under 1KB and expand in under 1ms.

+`zpwrExpandParseWords` avoids re-running `(z)` on the whole statement partition when only a copy of the word array is needed; in argument position (quote stripping on the last token), it re-tokenizes **only** that last word instead of join-splitting the entire line again.

 How deep can you actually chain?
 The parser handles all of it instantly -- the OS is the limit:

 | Command | Max depth | Limiting factor |